jessicaliang721/jessicas-playground/_posts/2021-03-09-desktop-aquarium.md

 So let's address each concern one by one.
 1. Additional responsibility - yes, this is definitely going to all land on me.
 We already have a chore chart that splits our household responsibilities between the two of us.
 And since this is *my* hobby/interest, it only makes sense that I do it
 2. But additional responsibility means more time!
 Since I already spend SO MUCH TIME with houseplant maintenance, I think this is an area that's going to have to give.
 It will be EXTREMELY hard choosing and parting with my plant babies :cry: But I do think my collection is getting a bit out of hand.
 Some plants aren't bringing me joy any more.
 3. Am I easily entertained and bored?
 I definitely do think I have a short attention span.
-Things that are no longer brand-new eventually get forgotten in the back of my mind.
+Things that are no longer brand-new eventually get forgotten.
 My fear here is that I am going to forget to feed my fish!
-It'll be great while I'm working from home and can see the fish on my desk every day, but will it become a problem once I go back to work?
+It'll be fine while I'm working from home and can see the fish on my desk every day, but will it become a problem once I go back to work?
 GOD I HOPE NOT!
 4. Gonna have to figure this one out...how do y'all keep your fish fed when you're out on vacation?
 Do you hire a fish-sitter?
 Automatic food feeder?

 ## Why I want a desktop aquarium
 Ok enough doom and gloom, let's talk about the fun stuff!

-Of course my number one reason is aesthetics!
+Of course my number one reason for wanting one of these bad boys is aesthetics!
 I am in love with the look of Biorb aquariums.

 ![Biorb aquarium](https://cdn.shopify.com/s/files/1/2964/8010/collections/FOT_WWBI_54537-biOrb-CUBE-60MCR-Transparent-001__SALL__AQU__V1_900x.jpg?v=1605188922)

 The price, though, is just so god-awful.
 Like, is it really worth $200+ for an acrylic box?
-It comes with "everything you need" though which highly appeals to my lazy ass.
-I want to be able to set up my aquarium easily since I have zero prior experience.
+It comes with "everything you need" which highly appeals to my lazy ass.
+I want to be able to set up my aquarium easily since I have zero real experience with fish-keeping.
 The fish tank of my childhood was maintained and cleaned by my dad!
 So Biorb's simplicity + beauty really appeals to me.

 However, the downside is that they cannot have live plants in them.
 The roots of the plants interfere with the bottom filter or something.
 This is not a huge deal to me right now since I don't think I really want to go as far as aquascaping (I have enough houseplants to maintain).
 But if I choose this kind of tank, then I pretty much can't have live aquatic plants in the future.